Buddhist Prayer Flags Spread Good Fortune

 The text on the flags are mantras, sutras, and prayers written in Tibetan script.
 Mantras are Sanskrit syllables that are repeated during meditation that controls the energies of existence.
 A sutra is a short teaching based on the wisdom of Shakyamuni Buddha.
 Prayers are aspirations and good wishes written by Buddhist masters over history.

 There are many types of prayer flags.
 The Wind Horse (Lung- ta) flags increase the good fortune energy of any beings nearby.
 The Wind Horse is shown in the center of a flag with the Four Dignities in the corners: the Garuda, the Sky Dragon, the Lion and the Tiger.
 The Victorious Banner prayer flag protects against enemies, diseases, and other obstacles.
 The Health and Longevity prayer flag has mantras and prayers for long life and health, as well as a Buddha’s sutra on long life.
 The Wish Fulfilling Prayer flag increases good fortune and protects against famine, natural disasters and war.

 Prayer flags may be hung from trees, poles and laundry lines.
-Our of respect, prayer flags should not touch the ground, and they should be burned when worn out.
+Out of respect, prayer flags should not touch the ground.
 Buddhist prayer flags are a beautiful way to enhance the harmony and good fortune in our environment.